Pak Hon-yong: After World War II

 Late in August 1945, the Communist Party of Korea was re-established, having been officially disbanded in 1928, and Pak became its secretary.
 Pak was the most prominent Communist in Korea at the time.
 On 5 January 1946, as its representative, he announced at a foreign and domestic press conference that, supporting the decision of the Moscow conference of great powers (UK, US, Soviet Union), Korea was now in the process of a "democratic revolution".
-After the December 1945 Moscow Conference, the Communist Party of Korea was oppressed by United States Army Military Government.
+After the December 1945 Moscow Conference, the Communist Party of Korea was suppressed by the United States Army Military Government.

-In September 1946, he was instrumental in organizing a general strike, which at its peak involved more than a quarter of a million workers.
+He was instrumental in organizing the Korean general strike of September 1946, which at its peak involved more than a quarter of a million workers.

 In December 1946, he organized the Workers Party of South Korea known as, and became one of two vice chairmen.